 A survey of the structure and ideology of the major forms of economic organization, including laissez-faire, guided market, and command.
 Attention is given to the evolution of national economics representative of these types of economic systems.
 Prerequisites: ECON 102 and junior standing.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient majors and minors.
+Credits: 3(3-0) Offered when demand is sufficient under non-competitive conditions, and forecasting.
+(Cross listed with MGMT 322.)
+Prerequisites: ECON 102, ECON 202, and junior standing.
+Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
 Credits: 3(3-0) Offered when demand is sufficient